Benslow Music Trust Flamenco Guitar Course

-First, I cannot provide any real classes because this is a Benslow Music Trust event and as such I am very happily careful to avoid any other teaching in the time leading up to the event so as not to distract attention from the Benslow course.
+First, I cannot provide any real classes because this is a Benslow Music Trust event.
+As such I am careful to avoid any other teaching in the time leading up to the event.
+This is to avoid distracting attention from the Benslow course.

-However, secondly yes, I am thinking of producing a selection of very short flamenco guitar introductory videos which will not be public but can be viewed by guitarists who have signed up to the course.
+However, secondly yes.
+I am thinking of producing a selection of very short flamenco guitar introductory videos.
+These will not be public but can be viewed by guitarists who have signed up to the course.

 A: Here is a non exhaustive list of some of the aspects of flamenco guitar playing that I hope to share on the course?

 Solo Flamenco Guitar Techniques: